 Pregnant women can start experiencing symptoms within 10 days of conception.
-Initially, the symptoms appear similar to that of usual pre-menstrual discomforts.
+Initially, the indication appears similar to that of usual pre-menstrual discomforts.
 Some of the signs and symptoms of pregnancy include the following:

-If a woman, who had unprotected sex, is experiencing symptoms of pregnancy, she must take a pregnancy test to confirm pregnancy.
+If a woman, who had unprotected sex, is experiencing an indication of pregnancy, she must take a pregnancy test to confirm pregnancy.
 There are several tests to confirm the same.
 Some of the most popular tests are: